-Several Injured In Stabbing Incident Near London Bridge
+Several Injured In Terrorist Incident Near London Bridge

 The area is currently on lockdown.
 London Ambulance Services declared it a "major incident," saying several crews were called to the scene.

-Prime Minister Boris Johnson reportedly is on his way to No. 10 Downing St. after being informed of the incident.
+Prime Minister Boris Johnson went to No. 10 Downing St. after being informed of the incident.

 "I'm being kept updated on the incident at London Bridge and want to thank the police and all emergency services for their immediate response," he said.